 Every one of us Christians wants to act in accordance with the Lord’s will and honor the Lord as great in all things.
 However, in real life, we often obey those who have gifts and knowledge, and sometimes when it comes to something we act by our own will and consider our own prospects, with the result that we cannot satisfy the Lord’s will.
 So, how should we practice to magnify the Lord?
 About this aspect, we sum up four points.

-1. We should put the Lord first in our heart and obey the Lord, not man.
+1. We should put the Lord first in our heart and obey God, not man.

-2. No matter what trouble and hardship befall us, we must not deny or betray the Lord but do our utmost to maintain God’s work and not compromise with the forces of darkness.
+2. No matter what trouble and hardship befall us, we must not deny or betray God but do our utmost to maintain God’s work and not compromise with the forces of darkness.

 Matthew 5:10-12 states: “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 Blessed are you, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.”
 The Lord Jesus’ words tell us that it is meaningful and is commemorated by the Lord to undergo suffering and tribulations to obtain the truth, defend God’s work, and bear witness for God.
 By doing so, we’ll be blessed by the Lord.
 So we must possess a will to suffer.
-No matter how great and rampant Satan’s dark influences are, we must not compromise with them but hold to the principles of the truth and sacrifice everything to defend magnifying the lord.and God’s work, making Satan flee with its head in its hands in humiliation.
+No matter how great and rampant Satan’s dark influences are, we must not compromise with them but hold to the principles of the truth and sacrifice everything to defendand God’s work, making Satan flee with its head in its hands in humiliation.
 Just as during the agony of Job’s trial, despite losing a mountain of sheep and cattle, his property and his sons and daughters, he didn’t sin with his lips or offend God but continued to praise the name of Jehovah.
 When his wife acted as Satan to force him and ask him to abandon God and die, he didn’t betray God but reprimanded his wife for being an ignorant and stubborn woman.
 In such pain and suffering, he overcame Satan’s temptations and bore strong and resounding testimonies.
 He was the one that feared God and shunned evil, and also the one that honored God as great.
 The disciples of the Lord Jesus are another example.
 Faced with the Pharisees’ coercion and the Roman authorities’ persecution, they still spread the Lord Jesus’ name and would rather sacrifice their lives than deny the Lord.
 Likewise, we’ll encounter the obstruction and coercion of our unbelieving families and the persecution of satanic regimes.
 When this happens, we also should rely on God’s words to stand firm in our position and not yield to or compromise with satanic forces but stand firm in our testimony for God.
-As God’s words say: “You must have My courage within you and you must have principles when facing relatives who do not believe.
-But for My sake, you must also not yield to any of the dark forces.
-Rely on My wisdom to walk the perfect way; do not allow the conspiracies of Satan to take hold.
-Put all your efforts into placing your heart before Me.”
-Only this is being a person that has a place for the Lord in his heart and is a mark of
+Only this is being a person that has a place for God in his heart and is a mark of honoring God as great.

 3. For us believers in the Lord, satisfying and being loyal to God are our first priority and we should not consider or plan for our own future.